EvanStewartPDX/drupal-bookstore/README.md

 password: bookstore

 ###Written By###
-+Evan Stewart
++ Evan Stewart
-+stewarea@gmail.com
++ stewarea@gmail.com

 ###Required Modules###
-+features
++ features
-+views
++ views
-+strongarm
++ strongarm

 ###Recommended add-on Modules###
-+sweaver
++ sweaver
-+font-your-face
++ font-your-face

 ###Installing###
-+Install as you would normally install a contributed Drupal module.
+1. Install as you would normally install a contributed Drupal module.
 See: https://drupal.org/documentation/install/modules-themes/modules-7 for further information.
-+Make sure to import the attached bookstore.sql.zip
+2. Make sure to import the attached bookstore.sql.zip

 ###TroubleShooting###
-No know bugs, but please contact if there are any issues.
+No known bugs, but please contact if there are any issues.

 CONTENTS OF THIS FILE
 ---------------------